allenfengjr/dlrm_comp/comp_benchmark/README.md

 ## Step 3.
 Parse Log

-To extract the log file, use `huffman_parser.py`, `nvcomp_parser.py`, and `gpulz_parser.py`.
+To extract the log file, run `python huffman_parser.py`, `python nvcomp_parser.py`, and `python gpulz_parser.py` for different lossless encoders' log.
 These script will read log file as input and print compression ratio, compression throughput, and decompression throughput.
 Modify `file_path` as input log path.

 ## Step 4.
+Speed-up Calculation

+To calculate the speed-up, run `python speedup_calculation.py logFilePath bandwidth` to calculate the speed-up of lossless encoders.
+NOTE: `bandwidth` should consider the time cost of quantization and dequantization.

+## Step 5.
 Visualization

 TBD.